 At Nielsen, we understand that diversity and inclusion is a global business imperative.
 With a focus on measuring what ALL consumers watch, listen to and buy, clients depend on Nielsen to provide not only quality data but valuable insights into consumer behaviors.
 To do this, we utilize a structured approach focused on leadership accountability, leveraging a Nielsen diversity council, partnering with experts from varied professions to form an external diversity council, setting measurements around supplier diversity goals and empowering internal volunteer employee resource groups.
 This holistic approach to diversity and inclusion allows Nielsen to use internal and external tools to benchmark, challenge and accelerate our efforts to build and maintain an inclusive culture.

-WE CREATED A FIVE-PRONG APPROACH TO FURTHER OUR DIVERSITY AND INCLUSION EFFORTS AT NIELSEN:
+WE CREATED A FIVE-PRONGED APPROACH TO FURTHER OUR DIVERSITY AND INCLUSION EFFORTS AT NIELSEN:

 Our goal is to use measurement to increase awareness of our performance by periodically tracking and trending progress using both quantitative and qualitative metrics.
 To do this, we have created a business-level scorecard to track and trend key performance indicators (KPIs) regarding representation, retention, promotions, supplier diversity spend and diversity training, as well as, Employee Resource Group (ERG) engagement which is reviewed during a dialogue with senior leaders regarding how to further the infusion of diversity and inclusion into Nielsen’s DNA.

-Aligning with the Nielsen Experience: Be Yourself, Make a Difference and Grow with Us.
-We are focused on creating and enhancing all facets of career development.
-In 2013, we created the Diverse Leadership Network, an 18-month leadership development program targeting critical for top talent.
-The program includes web-based training, Nielsen executive-led workshops and case studies.
-Additionally, each participant is paired with a senior leader as a mentor for the 18-month program duration.
+Aligning with the Nielsen Experience: Be Yourself, Make a Difference and Grow with Us, we are focused on creating and enhancing all facets of career development.
+In 2013, we created the Diverse Leadership Network, an 15-month leadership development program designed to strengthen and diversify the leadership pipeline at Nielsen by identifying, developing, and accelerating a more diverse group of top talent.
+The program includes continuing education, Nielsen executive-led workshops and case studies.
+Additionally, each participant is paired with a senior leader as a coach for the 15-month program duration.

 Our business success depends on the diversity of our workforce—diversity of skills, backgrounds and experiences.
 To create an environment where employees feel they can be themselves, we have created global volunteer organizations—ERGs to provide an outlet for professional development, community outreach, education and assistance with recruitment/retention.
 We have seven ERGs: AAL (Asian American Link), ADEPT (Abled and Disabled Employees Partnering Together), HOLA (Hispanic Organization of Leaders in Action), N-GEN (Nielsen Generation), PRIDE (Lesbian, Gay, Bisexual, Transgender and Allies), SABLE (Sustaining Active Black Leadership and Empowerment), SERV (Support and Employee Resources for Veterans) and WIN (Women in Nielsen).
 Employees need not be a member of a diverse population to join an ERG; all employees are welcome and encouraged to be a member of any ERG.